 New Orleans, Louisiana

-Trey Trahan, Brad McWhirter, Kim Nguyen, Christian Rodriguez, Sarah Cancienne, Conner Bryan, Yichen Lee, Charles Weimer
+Trey Trahan, Leigh Breslau, Brad McWhirter, Kim Nguyen, Christian Rodriguez, Sarah Cancienne, Conner Bryan, Yichen Lee, Charles Weimer

 Uzun + Case, Jensen Hughes, Lerch Bates, Lauren Bombet Interiors, McDonnell Group, MCC